MarcoAHVega/expowindow.io/1. Theory/2. HTML/HTML Crash Course/12 Links.md

 - > the anchor tag

-all right the second element we should learn about when learning html attributes is the anchor tag denoted by a
+all right the second element we should learn about when learning html attributes is the anchor tag denoted by `<a></a>`

 this tag is used to create hyperlinks to other pages